Forget the misinformation, the disinformation, the conspiracy theory nonsense,

 – Noel Redding (in his book “Are You Experienced”)

-So to begin, let’s have some first-hand information from those who were on the scene
+Here is some first-hand information from those who were on the scene

 at St. Mary Abbot’s Hospital on September 18th 1970: